brandon-pereira/brandon-pereira/README.md

 ### Hi there 👋

-My name's Brandon Pereira, I'm a full-stack developer with a focus on all things Javascript.
+My name's Brandon Pereira, I'm a full-stack developer with a focus on all things Typescript & Javascript.

 <!--